pypa/packaging.python.org/source/tutorials/distributing-packages.rst

 It's fairly common to also want to install some of your dependencies in editable mode as well.
-For example, supposing your project requires "foo" and "bar", but you want "bar" installed from vcs in editable mode, then you could construct a requirements file like so::
+For example, supposing your project requires "foo" and "bar", but you want "bar" installed from VCS in editable mode, then you could construct a requirements file like so::

   -e .
   -e git+https://somerepo/bar.git#egg=bar

 The first line says to install your project and any dependencies.
-The second line overrides the "bar" dependency, such that it's fulfilled from vcs, not PyPI.
+The second line overrides the "bar" dependency, such that it's fulfilled from VCS, not PyPI.

 If, however, you want "bar" installed from a local directory in editable mode, the requirements file should look like this, with the local paths at the top of the file::